 You will be directly representing the Climate Council in your community.
 Brush up on some general information about climate change impacts so that you can answer your Grandpa's curly questions and advocate for a renewable transition.

-Our Communications Guide is a useful resource for tips on how to speak about specific climate issues such as extreme weather, energy transition and the golden rules of climate communications.
+Our Communications Guides are useful resources for tips on how to speak about specific climate issues such as extreme weather, energy transition and the golden rules of climate communications.